-10. My manager is genuinely interested in my progress.
+10. Do you feel your manager is interested in your progress?

 The average number of hours an American spends at work is between 47-50 hours/week.
 This barely gives them time to be their family or near and dear ones.
 I have not even added the time taken to commute to respective workplaces or the nuisance and tensions caused by traffic.
 Do you as an organization support work-life balance of your employees?

-11. My organization is supportive of a healthy work-life balance.
+11. Do you feel the organization is supportive of a healthy work-life balance?

 An employee who is able to balance their work life and their personal life well is 10% more engaged at work as compared to their peers.
 A healthy work-life balance keeps employees focused and dedicated to their work since their attention is not diverted.

-12. The amount of work allotted to me is reasonable.
+12. Do you feel the amount of work allotted to you is reasonable?

 We must understand, as humans, we have our limitations.
 Treating employees as a factory line machine is not going to yield you glory, treating employees as humans will help you connect better with them.
 Assign them only enough work, you know they will be able to complete during the working week.

 13. Do you feel your work causes unwanted tensions in your personal life?

 The downside of a high-paced, technology-driven job, or for that matter any job that requires constant attention can get stressful after a while.
 And, stress is not good for your health.
 Stress leads to various other complexities like stroke, diabetes, and other diseases and you surely don’t want your workforce to be suffering with.